Shuyuan Mary Ho, Ph.D.

 - B.S., Computer Science, Ohio Dominican University (1993)

-Shuyuan is an active member of well-known international academic and professional associations, e.g., Association for Information Systems (AIS), The American Society for Information Science & Technology (ASIS&T), Association for Computing Machinery (ACM), International Information Systems Security Certification Consortium, Inc. (ISC)2, and Information Systems Audit & Control Association (ISACA).
-Shuyuan is a Certified Information Systems Security Professional (CISSP), a Certified in Risk and Information Systems Control (CRISC), and a Certified Information Security Manager (CISM).
+Shuyuan is an active member of several leading international academic and professional associations, including the Association for Information Systems (AIS), the American Society for Information Science & Technology (ASIS&T), the Association for Computing Machinery (ACM), the International Information Systems Security Certification Consortium, Inc. (ISC)², and the Information Systems Audit & Control Association (ISACA).
+Her engagement with these communities reflects a sustained commitment to interdisciplinary scholarship, professional service, and the advancement of cybersecurity research and practice.

 Research Interests